 Phishing is a cybercrime in which a target is contacted by email, telephone, or text message by someone posing as a legitimate institution to lure individuals into providing sensitive data such as personally identifiable information, banking, and credit card details and passwords.
 The information is then used to access important accounts and can result in identity theft and financial loss.

-In the case of fraudulent texts, it may be harder to tell what’s coming from a legitimate party.
+“Smishing” is a mash-up of “SMS phishing,” or phishing that occurs through text messaging.
+When it comes to fraudulent texts, it may be harder to tell what’s coming from a legitimate party.
 For example, some common scams include a UPS or USPS message regarding package tracking, or scammers posing as streaming companies such as Netflix regarding a payment issue.

 So, How Can I Tell If a Message Is Fraudulent?